Technologicat/unpythonic/doc/macros.md

 let[..., where(x, 42)]
 ```

 Even though an expr macro invocation itself is always denoted using brackets, as of `unpythonic` v0.15.0 parentheses can still be used *to pass macro arguments*, hence `let(...)[...]` is still accepted.
-The code that interprets the AST for the let bindings accepts both lists and tuples for each key-value pair, and the top-level container for the bindings subform in a let-in or let-where can be either list or tuple, so whether brackets or parentheses are used does not matter there, either.
+The code that interprets the AST for the let-bindings accepts both lists and tuples for each key-value pair, and the top-level container for the bindings subform in a let-in or let-where can be either list or tuple, so whether brackets or parentheses are used does not matter there, either.

 Still, brackets are now the preferred delimiter, for consistency between the bindings and body subforms.